paslandau/dictionary-decompounder/readme.md

 In theory, it should be language-agnostic since you need to provide the dictionary (and the interfixes) yourself - but I'm not familiar with other compound languages apart from German so take this with a grain of salt.

 A german dictionary based on the [german full form dictionary](http://www.danielnaber.de/morphologie/) of Daniel Naber is included and located in `resources/dict-de.txt` (UTF-8 encoded).
+It is licensed under [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).
 In addition, this project was originally developed as a PHP translation of Daniel's [jwordsplitter](https://github.com/danielnaber/jwordsplitter) written in Java (although there isn't much left of the original code after refactoring it like 3 times :))

 ###Basic Usage